covia-ai/covia/docs/white-paper.md

 ### Agents

-An agent is a system component that supports the Covia protocol, and can respond to protocol requests.
+An agent is a system component that supports the Covia protocol and can respond to protocol requests.
 As such, it represents the "server" aspects of a Covia enabled system in the client/server model.

 Typically, an agent represents one or more venues, under the control and governance of a single organisation.
 An organisation may operate multiple agents, perhaps representing different functions, geographies or IT infrastructure domains.

 Agents provide access to back-end systems such as storage, GPU compute clusters, databases or enterprise services.
 This role is critical, because it allows existing data assets and infrastructure to be harnessed in the Covia ecosystem.
 There is significant economic and strategic value in the fact that agents can enable access to such resources *without* requiring significant changes to existing systems.

 Assets may be exposed as either:
-- A pure data asset - this is likely to be most appropriate for immutable data, e.g. a specific version of a file or data set
+- A pure data asset - this is likely to be most appropriate for immutable data, e.g. a specific version of a file or data set.
-- An operation, which allows dynamic / real-time access to an underlying data source - this is appropriate for dynamically changing data where an higher level process may need to acquire the latest version
+- An operation, which allows dynamic / real-time access to an underlying data source - this is appropriate for dynamically changing data where a higher level process may need to acquire the latest version.

 Agents SHOULD implement access control appropriate to the venues they represent.
 There is a spectrum of possible levels of access:
 - Fully open (free public data, information commons)
 - Public fee-based (subscription models, tokenised payments etc.)
-- Trusted (research collaborations, trusted business parters)
+- Trusted (research collaborations, trusted business partners)
 - Internal (authorised teams within organisations)
 - Restricted (no access to most assets except through highly controlled operations)